Town Recreation Department: Current Programs

 The Town recreation department currently offers Cedarburg Little League, Cedarburg Flag Football League, Track & Field and Soccer.
 All recreation programming is self-supporting, resulting in no tax implications to residents.
 Click on the logos below for activity webpages!

 The Town of Cedarburg has eight public parks.
-To see a brochure summarizing six of the parks, as well as a larger map of Pleasant Valley Park & Trails, click here.
+To see a brochure summarizing seven of the parks, as well as a larger map of Pleasant Valley Park & Trails, click here.
 Click on the following park name links (if applicable) to view aerial photos and information about each park: Korb Sports Complex, Pleasant Valley Park & Trails, Creekside Park, Hamilton Park, Cedar Creek Farms Canoe Launch, Krohn Park, and the Orthopaedic Hospital of Wisconsin Fields.
 The Town is also home to the Covered Bridge Park, which is owned and operated by Ozaukee County.

 The Town updated its Comprehensive Park Plan in 2018, ensuring the Town is eligible for grant funding for projects.